 As a hernia patch erodes or breaks down the tissues surrounding it, these tissues may bleed.
 Internal bleeding in the abdomen frequently causes severe pain.
 It can also cause serious problems like anemia or scarring.
 Patients with internal bleeding frequently require blood transfusions to replace the blood lost.
 Severe internal bleeding can cause permanent tissue damage or even death if it is not treated promptly.

 When a hernia patch fails, another hernia may occur in the same location as the first one.
 The risk of a second hernia increases if the patch has eroded surrounding muscle tissue, further weakening the muscle.
-A second hernia will also require surgery in order to correct.
+A second hernia will also require surgery to correct.

-The FDA recommends that patients who need hernia repair surgery ask their doctors about the use of hernia repair mesh.
+The FDA recommends that patients who need hernia repair surgery ask their doctor about the use of hernia repair mesh.
 Important questions to ask include whether hernia repair mesh is necessary, what other treatment options are available, what the possible side effects are, and what symptoms the patient should watch for after surgery that may indicate the hernia repair mesh is not working properly.